-- Rheumatic heart disease (from previous Streptococcus infection)
+Rheumatic heart disease from a past Streptococcus infection

-- Heart valve defects (like mitral valve prolapse)
+Heart valve defects such as mitral valve prolapse with regurgitation

 AFib is also more likely to happen during an infection or right after surgery.
 Stress,

-People who do vigorous endurance exercises, such as running marathons, can develop
+endurance exercises, such as running marathons, can develop atrial fibrillation.

 Certain people may be at greater risk of developing AFib.
-This is due to differences
+This is because of differences

 in genes they inherited from their parents.
-This is not yet fully understood, however.
+This is not yet fully understood.

 Who is at risk for atrial fibrillation?

-AF is more common in people who are over 65.
-It’s also more common in men than women.
+AFib is more common in people who are older than 65.
+It’s also more common in men

-Underlying heart disease, high blood pressure, thyroid problems, excess alcohol use,
+than women.
+Underlying heart disease, high blood pressure, thyroid problems, excessive

-sleep apnea and certain lung disease put people at risk for atrial fibrillation.
+alcohol use, sleep apnea, and certain lung disease put people at risk for atrial fibrillation.

 What are the symptoms of atrial fibrillation?

 AFib can cause different symptoms.
-This is especially true when it is not treated.
+This is especially true when it's not treated.

 These can include:

-- Heart palpitations — it might feel like your heart is skipping beats or beating too
+The feeling that your heart is skipping beats or beating too hard (heart palpitations)

 How is atrial fibrillation diagnosed?

-Diagnosis starts with a medical history and physical exam.
+Diagnosis starts with a health history and physical exam.
 An internist or primary

 care healthcare provider will often makes the diagnosis.
 You may be sent to a cardiologist